QUESTIONNAIRE 2, DISTRIBUTED TO

 8/ A very interesting experience.

-1/ The name Auschwitz evokes for me, an awful period when the Nazis were in power.
+1/ The name Auschwitz evokes for me, a terrible period when the Nazis were in power.
 This name reminds me of the construction of concentration and extermination camps.

-3/ Concentration camps are camps where people work and extermination camps, it is where people are killed.
+3/ Concentration camps are camps where people work and extermination camps are where people are killed.

 4/ There are many victims, but I cannot give an exact figure.

-5/ I think that the expression means that we must not forget what happened; Finally, for my part and according to my classes and the images I saw, I could not forget.
-It’s very shocking but very interesting and even we realize that we must be careful and not put just anyone in power.
+5/ I think the expression means that we must not forget what happened; Finally, for my part and according to my classes and the images I saw, I could not forget.
+It’s very shocking but very interesting and even we realize that we have to be careful and not put anyone in power.

 6/ I don’t know.
-Maybe History, we learn it and forget it quickly, while Memory remains for life.
+Maybe we learn about history and quickly forget it, while memory remains for life.

-7/ I would like the film to properly evoke the history of Auschwitz, but also to show what people think, especially young people, because they teach us about history and talk about concentration camps, but it’s very scholastic without talking about emotions and feelings.
+7/ I would like the film to evoke well the history of Auschwitz, but also to show what people and especially young people think, because we are taught history and talk about concentration camps, but it’s very academic without talking about emotions and feelings.

 8/ Very well, I think it’s important.

-1/ It is one of the deadliest concentration and extermination camps during the Second World War.
+1/ It is one of the deadliest concentration and extermination camps during World War II.

 2/ Poland.